Kshitijknk07/OxideBox/README.md

 - **Persistent Storage:** All Pokémon and their stats are saved in a local SQLite database.
 - **Namespaces:** Organize your Pokémon into different groups (namespaces) for better management.
 - **Trainer Stats:** Track your overall progress, wins, losses, and more.
+- **Daily Challenges:** Complete daily tasks to earn rewards and track your progress.

 ---